honghuangdc/honghuangdc/README.md

 <h2 align="center">👋 Hello!
 I'm Soybean.</h2>

-I'm a front-end developer, very passionate about programming.
+I'm a front-end developer, very passionate about programming, good at specializing in front-end architecture.

-- 🔭 I’m currently working on **An admin template - Soybean Admin, based on Vue3+Vite+TypeScript+NaiveUI **
+- 🔭 I’m currently working on (soybean-admin)[https://github.com/honghuangdc/soybean-admin], A fresh and elegant admin template, based on Vue3、Vite3、TypeScript、NaiveUI and UnoCSS.
 - 🌱 I'm good at writing clean and high quality standard code.
-- 📫 How to reach me: Wechat(soybeanjs) email(soybeanjs@outlook.com)
+- 📫 How to reach me: Wechat(soybeanjs) email(soybeanjs@outlook.com).

+> [!IMPORTANT]
+> Feel free to contact me if you have a front-end part-time job.

 **languages and tools:**